-Note that $G_{\rm d}({\bf x},{\bf x}',t)$ is again the causal response to a dipole at ${\bf x}'$ on $\mathbb{S}_0$.
-Expression (\ref{eqHuyginv5}) underlies the principle of time-reversed acoustics, as advocated by \cite{Fink92IEEE} and coworkers.
+Note that $G_{\rm d}({\bf x},{\bf x}',t)$ is again the causal response to a dipole at ${\bf x}'$ on $\mathbb{S}_0$, similar as in equation (\ref{eqHuyg4}).
+The expression of equation (\ref{eqHuyginv5}) underlies the principle of time-reversed acoustics, as advocated by \citet{Fink92IEEE} and coworkers.
 In this situation, $p({\bf x}',-t)$ represents the time-reversal of measurements at $\mathbb{S}_0$, which are fed to a dense array of piezoelectric transducers which emit ultrasound.
-Equation (\ref{eqHuyginv5}) thus describes the synthesized wave field emitted by the array into the half-space below $\mathbb{S}_0$.
-If we interchange the labels for positive and negative times in Figure \ref{Fig3}, this figure shows the wave field at $t=-0.4$ s converging to the position of the original source, the focused field at $t=0$ s, and the field at $t=0.4$ s diverging from the focus.
+This expression thus describes the synthesized wave field emitted by the array into the half-space below $\mathbb{S}_0$.
+If we interchange the labels for positive and negative times in Figure \ref{Fig3}, this figure shows the synthesized wave field at $t=-0.4$ s converging to the position of the original source, the focused field at $t=0$ s, and the field at $t=0.4$ s diverging from the focus.
 Note that in this case the focused field acts as a downward radiating virtual source.
 A further discussion of time-reversed acoustics is beyond the scope of this paper.